Steelstone3/Community-Of-Practise/presentations/the_failures_of_inheritance.md

 ![Composition](../assests/the_failures_of_inheritance_6.svg)

 In this example here we can simply add and remove the functionality that each animal has with its respective components.
+Each component can have many concrete implementations or default implementations that can be subsititued into each class providing maximum re-use and flexibility to the design.

 ## Summary